openbullet/openbullet2-docs/docs/proxies/check-proxies.md

 Tick *check only untested* if you already checked some of the proxies and don't want to check them again, untick them if you want to force the check of all proxies, regardless of their previous status.

 You can select which website to test the proxies against.
 This can be configured in the *OB Settings* section of OpenBullet 2, under the *Proxy Check Targets* settings.
 The Proxy Check Job will make a request to the provided site, and then look for the given success key in the source code of the response.
-You should check proxies against the site that you are going to build a config for, so you will know that the proxy is not blocked by the site.
+You should check proxies against the site that you are going to build a config for, to make sure that the proxy is not blocked by that specific site.

-Finally, click on *Create Job* and you will be brought to the *Proxy Check Job Viewer* page.
+Finally, click on *Create Job* and you will be brought to the job's page.

 ### Running a Proxy Check Job
 You can now press start and wait until all proxies have been checked.